Franklin Resources Inc. Sells 155,928 Shares of The Bank of Nova Scotia (NYSE:BNS)

 Several other large investors also recently made changes to their positions in the stock.
 Allred Capital Management LLC purchased a new position in The Bank of Nova Scotia in the 1st quarter worth approximately $25,000.
 Asset Dedication LLC purchased a new position in The Bank of Nova Scotia in the 1st quarter worth approximately $41,000.
 Jackson Grant Investment Advisers Inc. purchased a new position in The Bank of Nova Scotia in the 1st quarter worth approximately $44,000.
 Fieldpoint Private Securities LLC purchased a new position in The Bank of Nova Scotia in the 1st quarter worth approximately $49,000.
 Finally, Bedel Financial Consulting Inc. purchased a new position in The Bank of Nova Scotia in the 1st quarter worth approximately $50,000.
 Institutional investors own 46.50% of the company’s stock.

-The Bank of Nova Scotia (NYSE:BNS) (TSE:BNS) last announced its quarterly earnings data on Monday, May 31st.
-The bank reported $1.90 EPS for the quarter, beating the Thomson Reuters’ consensus estimate of $1.39 by $0.51.
-The company had revenue of $7.74 billion for the quarter, compared to the consensus estimate of $7.86 billion.
+The Bank of Nova Scotia (NYSE:BNS) (TSE:BNS) last released its earnings results on Monday, May 31st.
+The bank reported $1.90 earnings per share for the quarter, beating the Thomson Reuters’ consensus estimate of $1.39 by $0.51.
+The firm had revenue of $7.74 billion for the quarter, compared to the consensus estimate of $7.86 billion.
 The Bank of Nova Scotia had a return on equity of 12.15% and a net margin of 19.62%.
-The Bank of Nova Scotia’s quarterly revenue was down 2.8% on a year-over-year basis.
-During the same quarter in the prior year, the company posted $1.04 EPS.
+The company’s revenue for the quarter was down 2.8% compared to the same quarter last year.
+During the same quarter in the previous year, the company posted $1.04 EPS.
 On average, research analysts expect that The Bank of Nova Scotia will post 6.19 EPS for the current fiscal year.

 The firm also recently disclosed a quarterly dividend, which will be paid on Wednesday, July 28th.
 Shareholders of record on Tuesday, July 6th will be given a $0.745 dividend.
 This represents a $2.98 annualized dividend and a yield of 4.53%.
 The ex-dividend date is Friday, July 2nd.
 This is an increase from The Bank of Nova Scotia’s previous quarterly dividend of $0.71.
 The Bank of Nova Scotia’s dividend payout ratio is 51.38%.